 KEY RATING DRIVERS

-Fitch Ratings has revised the Outlook on Russia’s Long-term foreign and local currency Issuer Default Ratings (IDR) to Negative from Stable and affirmed the IDRs at ‘BBB’.
-The issue ratings on Russia’s senior unsecured foreign and local currency bonds have also been affirmed at ‘BBB’.
-The Short-term rating has been affirmed at ‘F3′ and the Country Ceiling at ‘BBB+’.
+Fitch Ratings has affirmed France’s Long-term foreign and local currency Issuer Default Ratings (IDR) at ‘AA+’.
+The Outlooks are Stable.
+The issue ratings on France’s unsecured foreign and local currency bonds have also been affirmed at ‘AA+’.
+At the same time, the agency has affirmed France’s Short-term foreign currency IDR at ‘F1+’ and the Country Ceiling at ‘AAA’.

 KEY RATING DRIVERS